Rachel Gallagher

 What do you attribute your success to?

-I attribute my success to growing up immersed in aviation—earning my pilot’s license in high school and being inspired by my parents’ love of flying with their small plane fueled my lifelong passion for this industry.
+I attribute much of my success to being immersed in aviation from a young age.
+Earning my private pilot’s license in high school and watching my dads’ enthusiasm for flying his small plane inspired a lifelong passion that continues to drive my career in this industry.

 Q